PPrince33/Euro24_Shots/README.md

 - Replace `<repository-url>` with the actual URL of your GitHub repository.
 - Replace `<repository-directory>` with the name of your repository directory.
 - If you have a license file, ensure it is in the same directory as the README and adjust the license section accordingly.

-You can copy and paste this directly into your `README.md` file in your GitHub repository.
-Let me know if you need any changes or additional information!